mlcommons/inference/loadgen/README.md

 The bootstrap\_gn\_ninja make target will build ninja and gn into the current tree and should only need to be called once per checkout.
-Note: This isn't necessary if you already have gn and ninja installed on your system.
+This is not necessary if you already have gn and ninja installed on your system.

     make bootstrap_gn_ninja